 Following a disturbingly quiet 2012, Atari, Inc., the US based subsidiary, filed for Chapter 11.
 This was reported as bid to break away from its French parent, Atari SA, and its growing debts.

 Atari's first work that SPOnG is aware of is the 1972 title, "Pong" (Arcade).

 The company has been involved titles released on the Xbox One, PS4, 3DS/2DS, Wii, PS3, Xbox 360, PC, DS/DSi, PS2, Power Mac, PSP, Xbox, GameCube, GBA, N-Gage, PlayStation, Arcade, Dreamcast, Nuon, Saturn, Jaguar, SNES, ST, Mac, Lynx, C64, Vic-20, Spectrum 48K, Sinclair Spectrum 128K, Amstrad CPC, TI99, Atari 7800, Atari 5200, Atari 400/800/XL/XE, Atari 2600/VCS, Intellivision and Colecovision.
 Of these, "Sonic Adventure 2" (GameCube), "Rollercoaster Tycoon 3" (PC), "Sonic Mega Collection" (GameCube), "Enter the Matrix" (GameCube), "Driv3r" (PS2) has been a best selling title.

-The company is currently involved with the forthcoming 2017 release "Atari Flashback Classics: Volume 2" (Xbox One).
+The company's most recent involvement was on the 2017 release "Atari Flashback Classics: Volume 2" (Xbox One).

 19 Jun 2014